NguyenVanThanhHust/Object_Detection/README.md

 # Object_Detection
-This is faster rcnn implementation.
+This is faster rcnn implementation of pytorch.
 Dataloader and multi gpu training is adopted from pytorch github: https://github.com/pytorch/vision/tree/master/references/detection

-Main difference is I learn to implement layer by my self.
+This would be baseline to build from
 Cmd:

 Single GPU: